• Skip to primary navigation

 For GAPS, honey is a sweetener of choice.
 I use 1/4 cup, but you can bump it up to 1/3 cup if you want.
 Taste and see if it is sweet enough.
 If you aren’t on the GAPS diet, sugar will work fine.
 I would start with 1/3 cup and increase as needed.
 Honey is sweeter than sugar.

 A drawback of reducing the sugar is that these more healthy lemon squares are short.
 The sugar affects the structure of the filling; leaving most of it out results in a thinner layer of lemon filling.
-That is a scrifice I am willing to put up with.
+That is a sacrifice I am willing to put up with.

 Another detail that makes these (relatively) healthy lemon squares GAPS-friendly is that there is no gluten or grain flour.
 I try to limit my almond flour use, so I opted for coconut flour here.
 (If you want an almond flour GAPS lemon bar recipe, check this one!)